Top Attractions in Rome, Italy

 The Janiculum Hill is often considered the “Eighth Hill of Rome”, referring to the seven hills around which Ancient Rome was built.

-You can also find the Independence War Memorial honouring Italian patriots, the Manfredi Lighthouse (also known as the Faro Al Gianicolo or the Janiculum Lighthouse), which was built in 1911 as a gift from Italian immigrants in Argentina to Rome.
+You can also find the Independence War Memorial, which honours Italian patriots, and the Manfredi Lighthouse (also known as the Faro Al Gianicolo or the Janiculum Lighthouse), which was built in 1911 as a gift from Italian immigrants in Argentina to Rome.

-The Fontana dell’Acqua Paola, also known as Il Fontanone (“The big fountain”), is a monumental fountain that can be found on Janiculum Hill in Rome.
+The Fontana dell’Acqua Paola, also known as Il Fontanone (“The big fountain”), is a monumental fountain on Janiculum Hill in Rome.

-The San Pietro in Montorio and Tempietto at the bottom of the hill is part of a convent complex that was built in the late 15th century where it was thought to be the place where St. Peter was crucified.
+The San Pietro in Montorio and Tempietto at the bottom of the hill is part of a convent complex that was built in the late 15th century, which was thought to be the place where St. Peter was crucified.

-On the eastern side of Janiculum Hill lies the Orto Botanico, a large botanical garden that was created in the 19th century boasting thousands of plant species and an old greenhouse, a monumental staircase, and two fountains.
-However, be careful that you can’t access the botanical garden from Janiculum Hill.
+On the eastern side of Janiculum Hill lies the Orto Botanico, a large botanical garden created in the 19th century.
+It boasts thousands of plant species, an old greenhouse, a monumental staircase, and two fountains.
+However, you can’t access the botanical garden from Janiculum Hill.
 The main entrance lies at the foot of the hill, near the Corsini Palace.

-Locals often come to this hill for a walk or a hike to the park at the top which provides some activities for children as well, including an authentic puppet theatre.
+Locals often come to this hill for a walk or a hike to the park at the top, providing some activities for children, including an authentic puppet theatre.
 Visitors can relax and enjoy the stunning view of the city from above.

-You can also walk along the Janiculum Promenade or (Parco degli Eroi – Hero’s Park, which commemorates 84 partisans who fought and died protecting the Roman Republic from the French invasion in 1849.
+You can also walk along the Janiculum Promenade or (Parco degli Eroi – Hero’s Park, commemorating 84 partisans who fought and died protecting the Roman Republic from the French invasion in 1849.

 Just be aware that every day since 1904, a cannon round has been fired from Janiculum Hill.
 It’s blank of course and is intended to help set the time.